leobudima/elogii-blog/content/route-optimization-apps-for-android-and-ios-why-do-you-need-it-to-work-on-both.md

 The driver app works like any other app on your phone.
 Then you have to download and install it based on the type of phone you have.

 Once on your phone, you have to set it up.
-You do this by inputing the user login information.
-The same way when you access the dashboard via the browser on desktop.
+You do this by inputting the user login information.
+The same way when you access the dashboard via the browser on the desktop.

 After that, the app is ready for you to use.